Universities can achieve the highest possible score on the University Report Card: Global Equity in Biomedical Research by taking the following steps.

 - Refrain from seeking patents or “file and abandon” patents on university technologies in low- and middle-income countries, allowing generic drug makers there to produce low-cost versions of medicines developed from the university’s research.

 - Include global access provisions in 100% of exclusive licenses for university technologies.
-A list of sample provisions can be found in the Global Health Toolkit produced by the Association of University Technology Managers.
+For more information see the Equitable Technology Access Framework.